Super visa (for parents and grandparents): After you apply

 We’ll check your application to make sure you have all the documents you need.

-If it’s incomplete, we’ll return your application without processing it.
+If it’s incomplete, your application may be refused.

-- go to an interview with our officials in your country
+- go to an interview with one of our officials

 - get a medical exam